 Skills - to encourage the discovery and development of personal interests and social and practical skills

 Physical recreation - to encourage participation and improvement in physical activity

 Expeditions - to encourage a spirit of adventure and discovery

 More details can be found on the Duke of Edinburgh's Award Scheme website.

 The Duke of Edinburgh's Bronze Award is the first of the three awards.
-It can be started when you are over 14 years old, and so at LRGS is normally taken during the Fourth Year.
+It can be started when you are over 14 years old, and so at LRGS is normally taken during Year 10.
 The award takes at least six months to complete and so commitment is needed.
 Requirements:

 Service: 3 months

 Skills: 3 months

 Expedition: Plan prepare and undertake a 2 day, 1 night venture It is then necessary to undertake a further 3 months in either the Service, Skills or Physical Recreation Section.

 The Duke of Edinburgh's Silver award is normally taken at LRGS in Year 11, but Sixth Formers may apply.
 It is also not necessary to have done the Duke of Edinburgh's Bronze Award previously, although more work is required.
 Requirements: